manishasapra/manisha-sapra/Task_2/README.md

 ## Framework Highlights

 ### Scalability :
-The framework is designed in such a way that it is capable of handling thousands of cases.
-Though only test cases using Appium is being automated as part of this task but the framework is capable of supporting all type of automation tools an technologies.
+The framework is designed in such a way that it can easily be scaled to write iOS automation test cases with very minium change.

 ### Maintainability :
 This framework is very easy to maintain as all the dependencies are at one place also `DataProviders` are being used which makes the case independent to run on any kind of data.